gtf974/SimplePoll-DiscordPyRewrite/README.md

 ###### /!\ You can go up to 9 answers but you must have at least 2 answers.

 ###### How it works:
 * When you type in your command, the bot embeds your question and your answers.
-Then it will delete your message.
-Finally, it will react from 1 to the number of your answers.
+Then, it will react from 1 to the number of your answers.
+Finally it will delete your message.
+* The execution time is about 4 seconds for a poll with 9 answers (Tested on a bot with 100ms of latency)

 # BOT PERMISSIONS
 * embed_links